PyThrrrone/ScreenSlaver/README.md

 It will cause your iPad to heat up during prolonged use.
 At the same time, it also demonstrates the incredible performance of the graphics chip inside.
 I would advise against prolonged use of this software without the power supply connected, as the battery life may suffer.
-However, I would also recommend going to the nearest TV store and using Airplay to project this animation onto the largest TV available.

 Installation
 ------------